Nyxmei/Undawn-Macro-Piano-All-Songs-/README.md

  # About

-What are MIDI?
+# What are MIDI?

  MIDI, or Musical Instrument Digital Interface, enables communication between electronic musical instruments, computers, and devices for music and sound production.
 It conveys note, timing, and control information, used to trigger sounds, control synthesizers, and record performances.
 MIDI is a fundamental technology in the music industry.

+# Can this get me banned?

+ It's a bit uncertain, but I've personally used this tool on my own account for around a month, and so far, I haven't faced any bans.
+However, I'd advise you to exercise caution and use it at your own risk.
+Avoid playing songs that might flood your keyboard with inputs.
+Make sure taht you isten to the MIDI file beforehand, and consider sticking to a single instrument to prevent any keyboard spam."

+# License

+ This project is under [MIT]()
+ © Tencent Co., Ltd. This project is not affiliated with Tencent or endorsed by them.
+Undawn and other properties mentioned here belong to their respective owners.
+ This project uses third-party libraries and resources that may have different licenses